-Note: If you have LDAP configured users who you want to have access to ElectricAccelerator, click the Permissions subtab, then the Enable User link.
+Note: If you have LDAP configured users who need access to ElectricAccelerator, click the Permissions subtab, then the Enable User link.

-- Clicking a user name takes you to the user's User Details page. - You can create a new user or delete existing users. - The Actions column allows you to edit or delete the user in that row. - You can also: - ° Click a column heading to sort the information in that column. - ° Set the page refresh interval to keep your information current.
+- Clicking a user name opens the user's User Details page. - You can create a new user or delete existing users. - The Actions column lets you edit or delete the user in that row. - You can also: - ° Click a column heading to sort the information in that column. - ° Set the page refresh interval to keep your information current.

-Column Description Name This is the name of the user, recognized by the system.
+Column Description Name Name of the user, recognized by the system.
 For example, if Mary Smith is the user's real name, her system user name might be "msmith."
-Clicking a user name takes you to the User Details or User Settings page, depending on whether you click your own user name or another user's name.
-Real Name This is the real name of the user.
-For example, the real name for the "msmith" user name might be Mary Smith.
-Email This is the normal email address used to send mail to this user.
-Source The source is Local for users created in ElectricAccelerator.
-LDAP users are listed on the Permissions page.
-Actions Edit User-Takes you to the corresponding Edit User page.
-Delete User-Deletes the corresponding user.
+Clicking a user name opens the User Details or User Settings page, depending on whether you click your own user name or another user's name Real Name Real name of the user.
+For example, the real name for the "msmith" user name might be Mary Smith Email Normal email address used to send mail to this user Source The source is Local for users created in ElectricAccelerator.
+LDAP users are listed on the Permissions page Actions Edit User-Opens the corresponding Edit User page Delete User-Deletes the corresponding user